mavek87/Java-MyDiary/README.md

 # Java-MyDiary
-Software written in Java that allows to store and handle personal notes
+Old software written in Java that allows to store and handle personal notes

 DOWNLOAD LINKS: